-Gresham Smith is proud to announce that firm received five total awards from the Tennessee chapter of the American Council of Engineering Companies (ACEC) 2024 Engineering Excellence Awards program.
+Gresham Smith is proud to announce that the firm has received five total awards from the Tennessee chapter of the American Council of Engineering Companies (ACEC) 2024 Engineering Excellence Awards program.

 “We’re thrilled with the results of ACEC Tennessee’s awards program this year,” said CEO and Board Chair Rodney Chester.
 “To win awards on behalf of our clients as well as our engineering professionals, and to be seen as leaders in the community is truly an honor.
 We thank our clients for partnering with us on their projects and our individual award winners for all they do for us every day, inside and outside of the office.”

 This year, ACEC Tennessee started its inaugural program for individuals, featuring two different awards for the young professional of the year and another dedicated to community service.
 The inaugural recipients included three professionals from Gresham Smith, including Transportation Engineer Ruth Park and Water Resource Engineer Scott McAmis, who were both named in the Young Professional of the Year category.
-West Tennessee State Transportation Leader Greg Dotson was also honored with the Community Service Award for his long service on nonprofits, his church, in schools and with the chamber of commerce in Memphis.
+West Tennessee State Transportation Leader Greg Dotson was also honored with the Community Service Award for his long service on nonprofits, his church, in schools and with the Greater Memphis Chamber.

 The firm also brought home two awards for project delivery, including the Grand Award in the Industrial category on behalf of Ultium Cells for the work on the Ultium Cells Battery Manufacturing Plant in Spring Hill, Tennessee, and an Honor Award on behalf of the Metropolitan St. Louis Sewer District for the Deer Creek Sanitary Tunnel Pump Station in St. Louis, Missouri, in in the Waste and Storm Water category.